genomic-medicine-sweden/nallo/docs/output.md

 ### Methylation pileups

-[Modkit](https://github.com/nanoporetech/modkit) or [pb-CpG-tools](https://github.com/PacificBiosciences/pb-CpG-tools) (Revio only) is used to create methylation pileups, producing bed and BigWig files for both haplotagged (when phasing is on) and ungrouped reads.
-Additionally, methylation information can be viewed in the BAM files, for example in IGV.
+[Modkit](https://github.com/nanoporetech/modkit) or [pb-CpG-tools](https://github.com/PacificBiosciences/pb-CpG-tools) (Revio only) is used to create methylation pileups, producing bed files for both haplotagged (when phasing is on) and ungrouped reads.
+Additionally, methylation information can be viewed in the BAM files or BigWig [visualization tracks](#visualization-tracks), for example in IGV.

 | Path                                                                  | Description                                                                       | Alignment          | Alignment & phasing |
 | --------------------------------------------------------------------- | --------------------------------------------------------------------------------- | ------------------ | ------------------- |